The Days On Days Off Scheduling Problem: NP-completeness

 \section{NP-completeness}

 In this section, we prove that the general \dodosp is NP-complete.
-Furthermore, we identify the NP-complete special cases that arise from fixing certain bounds to their default values (cf. \Cref{tab: trivial bounds}).
+Furthermore, we identify the NP-complete special cases that arise from fixing certain bounds to their default values.

 Before investigating the completeness, let us first check that the \dodosp is actually in NP.
-Naively encoding a feasible schedule as a spreadsheet takes $\Oequal{ND}$ bits, while any instance of the \dodosp can be encoded using $\Oless{D\cdot\log N}$ bits.
-Thus we need a different certificate.
+Naively encoding a feasible schedule as a spreadsheet takes $\Oequal{ND}$ bits, while any instance of the \dodosp can be encoded using $\Oless{D\log N}$ bits.
+Therefore we will have to find another certificate.
 Without any bounds on the requests, the \dodosp reduces to a flow problem.
-Such a flow can be used as a certificate for the general problem.
+We will use such a flow as a certificate for the general problem.

 \begin{lemma} The \dodosp restricted to instances with $\requestl{d}=0$ and $\requestu{d}=N$ for each day $d$ can be decided in polynomial time in $D$. \end{lemma} \begin{proof} We reduce this problem to a network flow problem in an acyclic graph $G=\lr{V, E}$ with